terefang/odd6rpg/lite/300-combat.md

 ## Melee Attack

 A melee attack is an attack made with a weapon that is used in close combat, typically hand-held weapons such as swords, axes, maces, spears, etc. A melee attack is made by rolling a dice pool made up of a character's relevant attribute (usually Strength or Dexterity) and skill (usually Blades, Axes, Bludgeons, etc.).
-The difficulty of an melee attack is usually moderate, taking into account the circumstances of the attack and the defense of the target as penalty dice.
+The difficulty of an melee attack is usually easy, taking into account the circumstances of the attack and the defense of the target as penalty.

 If the roll is successful, the target takes damage based on the weapon's damage rating and the attacker's success level.
 A natural critical success will double damage.